monkin/glissade/README.md

 It also contains a set of easing functions to make animations more natural.
 See the `Easing` enum for more details.

-Most of the methods receive `SystemTime` as a parameter to allow testing without mocks, and have a consistent behavior during a single animation frame.
-It's expected that time is received from `SystemTime::now()` once in the beginning of the frame, and used lately during the frame rendering.
+Most of the methods receive `std::time::Instant` (or `web_time::Instant` depending on a platform) as a parameter to allow testing without mocks, and have a consistent behavior during a single animation frame.
+It's expected that time is received from `Instant::now()` once in the beginning of the frame, and used lately during the frame rendering.

 Animation can be applied to any type that implements `Mix` trait.
 This trait is used to interpolate between two values.
 Mix trait is implemented for common types like `f32`, `f64`, `bool`, `i8` - `i64`, `u8` - `u64`, `Option<T: Mix>`,